Planck's law: Photons

 Quantum theoretical explanation of Planck's law views the radiation as a gas of massless, uncharged, bosonic particles, namely photons, in thermodynamic equilibrium.
 Photons are viewed as the carriers of the electromagnetic interaction between electrically charged elementary particles.
 Photon numbers are not conserved.
-Photons are created or annihilated in the right numbers and with the right energies to fill the cavity with the Planck distribution.
+Photons are created or annihilated in the right numbers and with the right energies to fill the cavity with photons described by the Planck distribution.
 For a photon gas in thermodynamic equilibrium, the internal energy density is entirely determined by the temperature; moreover, the pressure is entirely determined by the internal energy density.
 This is unlike the case of thermodynamic equilibrium for material gases, for which the internal energy is determined not only by the temperature, but also, independently, by the respective numbers of the different molecules, and independently again, by the specific characteristics of the different molecules.
 For different material gases at given temperature, the pressure and internal energy density can vary independently, because different molecules can carry independently different excitation energies.

 Planck's law arises as a limit of the Bose–Einstein distribution, the energy distribution describing non-interactive bosons in thermodynamic equilibrium.
 In the case of massless bosons such as photons and gluons, the chemical potential is zero and the Bose–Einstein distribution reduces to the Planck distribution.
 There is another fundamental equilibrium energy distribution: the Fermi–Dirac distribution, which describes fermions, such as electrons, in thermal equilibrium.
 The two distributions differ because multiple bosons can occupy the same quantum state, while multiple fermions cannot.
 At low densities, the number of available quantum states per particle is large, and this difference becomes irrelevant.
 In the low density limit, the Bose–Einstein and the Fermi–Dirac distribution each reduce to the Maxwell–Boltzmann distribution.